greggersaurus/OpenSteamController/ReverseEngineering/LPC11U37F_Software.md

 This section details attempts to simulate certain exception paths.
 This is being pursued as Reset/Init path eventually called WFI instruction.
-This implies interrupts occurring is a necessary part of system boot (i.e. either successful connection or shutdown due to connectin timeout).
+This implies interrupts occurring is a necessary part of system boot (i.e. either successful connection or shutdown due to connection timeout).

 Simulating an exception can be achieved by setting the PC register to the instruction specified in the Vector Table.
 However, keep in mind the nuances